DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 For the purposes of this Cookies Policy:

-- 'Department for Education' (referred to as either "DfE", " we ", "us" or "our" in this Cookies Policy) refers to Department for Education
+- 'Department for Education' (referred to as either "DfE", " we", "us" or "our" in this Cookies Policy) refers to Department for Education

-- 'cookies' means small files that are placed on your computer, mobile device or any other device by a website, containing details of your browsing history on that website among its many uses
+- 'Cookies' means small files that are placed on your computer, mobile device or any other device by a website, containing details of your browsing history on that website among its many uses

-- 'website' refers to Get Into Teaching, accessible from https://getintoteaching.education.gov.uk/
+- 'Website' refers to Get Into Teaching, accessible from https://getintoteaching.education.gov.uk/

-- 'you' means the individual accessing or using the website, or a company, or any legal entity on behalf of which such individual is accessing or using the website, as applicable
+- 'You' means the individual accessing or using the Website, or a company, or any legal entity on behalf of which such individual is accessing or using the Website, as applicable

-## The use of the cookies
+## The use of the Cookies

-The information below shows the cookies that are set by [education.gov.uk](https://www.gov.uk/government/organisations/department-for-education) and the third-party services we use.
-You may refuse the use of cookies by selecting the appropriate settings on your browser.
-However, please note that if you do this you may not be able to use the full functionality of this website.
+The information below shows the Cookies that are set by [education.gov.uk](https://www.gov.uk/government/organisations/department-for-education) and the third-party services we use.
+You may refuse the use of Cookies by selecting the appropriate settings on your browser.
+However, please note that if you do this you may not be able to use the full functionality of this Website.

 We are committed to following the relevant privacy and electronic communication regulations.
-At the footer of this page, you can change your preferences at any time for marketing, tracking or performance cookies.
+At the footer of this page, You can change your preferences at any time for marketing, tracking or performance Cookies.

 ## Types of cookies we use

-Cookies can be "persistent" or "session" cookies.
-Persistent cookies remain on your personal computer or mobile device when you go offline, while session cookies are deleted as soon as you close your web browser.
+Cookies can be "Persistent" or "Session" Cookies.
+Persistent cookies remain on your personal computer or mobile device when you go offline, while Session Cookies are deleted as soon as you close your web browser.

 ### Essential cookies